-On October 4, 2021 the DOE issued Department Circular No. DC2021-10-0031 entitled: "Prescribing the Policy for the Transparent and Efficient Procurement of Ancillary Services (AS CSP) by the System Operator (SO)" that pushed a process similar to the CSP, but this time for AS to be procured, for all non-firm ASPA be converted to ASPA, and that the Market Operator (MO) can step in to help SO to avoid delays.
+On October 4, 2021, the DOE issued Department Circular No. DC2021-10-0031 entitled: "Prescribing the Policy for the Transparent and Efficient Procurement of Ancillary Services (AS CSP) by the System Operator (SO)" that pushed a process similar to the CSP, but this time for AS to be procured, for all non-firm ASPA be converted to ASPA, and that the Market Operator (MO) can step in to help SO to avoid delays.
 In a Decision dated October 24, 2022, the ERC penalized NGCP for its failure to submit to the DOE its Terms of Reference (TOR) and Invitation to Bid (ITB) for the ASP CSP as one violation, and its failure to publish and maintain on its website the ITB without the prior DOE approval as another violation.

 In November 2022, NGCP began the conduct of its AS CSP, resulting in several ASPAs with AboitizPower Generation Companies for the provision of Contingency Reserve, Dispatchable Reserve, Regulating Reserve, and/or Black Start Service.
-Consequently, several ASPA applications were filed and hearings thereon were concluded in 2023.
+Consequently, several ASPA applications were filed with the ERC.
+Hearings for these applications were concluded in 2023 and the ASPAs are being operated under Provisional Authority/Interim Relief, with final approvals pending issuance by the ERC.